cslarsen/csl.name/source/_drafts/jit2.md

      ('ret', None, None)]

 We've now saved seven instructions.
 Our optimizer won't be able to improve this code any further.
-We could add more peep-hole optimizations, but another good technique would be to use a real register allocated so that we use the full spectrum of available registers.
+We could add more peephole optimizations, but another good technique would be to use a real register allocated so that we use the full spectrum of available registers.
 The IR compiler could then just assign values to unique registers like `reg1`, `reg2` and so on, then the allocator would